squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 The RPMs was separated into three files:

-- squid-VERSION.rpm
+ * squid-VERSION.rpm

-- squid-helpers-VERSION.rpm
+ * squid-helpers-VERSION.rpm

-- squid-debuginfo-VERSION.rpm
+ * squid-debuginfo-VERSION.rpm

 The core squid rpm will provide the basic squid forward, intercept and tproxy modes while also allowing ssl-bump.
 The helpers package contains all sorts of other helpers which are bundled with squid sources but are not essential for a basic and simple proxy.

+ * Since 3.5.7-2 I disabled pinger by default to allow a smooth startup on s selinux enabled system.
-- src rpm files are at: http://www1.ngtech.co.il/rpm/centos/7/SRPMS/
+ * src rpm files are at: http://www1.ngtech.co.il/rpm/centos/$releasever/SRPMS/
-- binary RPMs can be found in the architecture specific folders at http://www1.ngtech.co.il/rpm/centos/ $releasever/
+ * binary RPMs can be found in the architecture specific folders at http://www1.ngtech.co.il/rpm/centos/ $releasever/

 {{{
 [squid]